Protocols

 What is a QRiS protocol?

 A QRiS protocol contains a set of data-capture-event (DCE) layer and metric definitions.
-An unlimited number of protocols can be defined and shared through Riverscapes.
+An unlimited number of protocols can be defined and shared through our Riverscapes XML repository.
 QRiS synchronizes these protocols down onto QRiS users’ computers, just like it does with other resources (symbology and business logic).

 When users are creating data capture events they will see a tree of all the protocols that have been synchronized to their computer, together with the layer definitions that they contain (see below).

-Users can add any layer to their data capture events, mixing and matching from multiple protocols if they so wish.
-For example the user might choose “dam crests” from the LTPBR protocol and also choose “dam crests” from the LCT protocol.
+Users can add any layer to their data capture event, mixing and matching from multiple protocols if they so wish.
+For example, above the user might choose "Beaver Dams" from the Beaver Census Protocol, BRAT CIS from the BRAT CIS Protocol and “dam crests” from the LTPBR protocol.
 There is no requirement that users select and use all layers in a specific protocol within a project.
+The protocols define the layer names, layer type (e.g. point, line, polygon), attributes, attribute choices and what symbology to use to display the layer (see technical reference if authoring custom protocols).

 Protocols also store a set of metric definitions.
 These describe how layers are combined to calculate metrics within analyses.
 Each metric definition refers to a calculation that is the block of Python code within QRiS that actually reads the layer data and performs the metric calculation.
 Protocol authors can add metrics to protocols without the need for developers to be involved.
 However, a developer will still need to release a new version of QRiS if calculations change.
 For example a metric might be “dam density” that refers to the “dam crest” layer as well as the “density” calculation method.
 When users add the dam density metric to their analysis, QRiS will know to read the dam crest layer and send it to the “area density” calculation Python code that will report the count of point features in each valley bottom polygon.